amirhmi/SourceChannelCoding/README.md

 Codes implemented in `EncoderDecoder.py` file.

-Alphabet probabilities should be written in `freq.txt`
+Alphabets' probabilities should be written in `freq.txt`